irbull/toro/src/content/blog/2023/carnarvon-champions/carnarvon-champions.md

 description: The Carnarvon Black Ice are Provincial Champions!
 ---

-In addition to writing software, managing infrastructure and training large language models, I am also the director of a Softball Associations.
+In addition to writing software, managing infrastructure and training large language models, I am also the director of a Softball Association.
 This past weekend, one of the teams I help coach, **The Carnarvon Black Ice**, won the Provincial Championship.
 I'm very proud of the team and wanted to share the news.

 ![Gold Medal](./champions.jpg)